anton-buyskikh/python_sqlite3_workflow_for_rse/README.md

 Follow the tutorial by working through Python scripts starting with `part`.

-## Disclamer
+## Disclaimer

 Provided here solutions are overly simplified and not always the best way of doing things.
-This is done merely for instructive purposes and introduction to the workflow and SQL syntax.
-For instance, refer to [SQLAlchemy](https://www.sqlalchemy.org/) and [Pandas](https://pandas.pydata.org/) for futher steps towards more professional solutions.
+This is done merely for instructive purposes and introduction to the general workflow and SQL syntax.
+For instance, refer to [SQLAlchemy](https://www.sqlalchemy.org/) and [Pandas](https://pandas.pydata.org/) for further steps towards more professional solutions.

+The content of slides has been mercilessly ripped off from multiple publicly available sources.

 ## Feedback